-Snake's Codec piece regarding Sonic is a joke that was lost in translation, as Snake's Japanese voice actor is the son of Dr. Eggman's actor, thus the dislike.
-Also, hedgehogs are a Snake's worst nightmare in nature.
-It shouldn't be too hard to figure out why.
+Snake's Codec piece regarding Sonic is a joke that was lost in translation, as Akio Ōtsuka (Snake's Japanese voice actor) is the son of the late Chikao Ohtsuka (who was Dr. Eggman's Japanese voice actor at the time), thus the dislike.
+Hedgehogs are also snakes' worst nightmare, because they are their natural predators.

 Also, the game takes a shot at Metal Gear Solid 2: Sons of Liberty.
 The opening plot twist was for Matt to be killed of in the first level and be replaced by Sting Sniperscope, a then-unheard of character.

 The viral marketing campaign for the game blatantly attacked Activision's business "ethics" with this press release from the fictional company, Marathon-Megasoft.